 From 1982 to 1987, Ride was married to fellow astronaut Steven Hawley.
 They had no children.

-While she left NASA in 1987, her passion for space and science never waned.
-Ride joined Stanford University Center for International Security and Arms Control after leaving NASA.
+After she left NASA in 1987, her passion for space and science continued.
+Ride joined Stanford University Center for International Security and Arms Control.
 She later became a professor of physics at the University of California, San Diego.
-She served as president of SPACE.com from 1999 to 2000.
+She served as president of Space.com from 1999 to 2000.

-Believing that it was important encourage students — especially girls — to embrace the study of science, she founded Sally Ride Science, a science outreach company, in 2001.
+Believing that it was important encourage students — especially girls — to embrace the study of science, she co-founded Sally Ride Science, a science outreach company, in 2001, with her partner, Tam O'Shaughnessy.
 One of the company's efforts included adding the MoonKam experiment onto unmanned NASA's Grail moon gravity probes, which allowed students to choose and take their own photos of the moon from lunar orbit.